 - The result will be published tomorrow.

 ii.
-Adverbs of Manner: Express the manner of an action and answer the question ‘How’?
+Adverb of Manner: Expresses the manner of an action, and answer the question ‘How’?

 - Rafat is speaking quietly.